-Shawshank’s writing stands heads and shoulder above Animal Factory’s that is more inclined towards reaching a forgone end than steadfast the journey.
+The Shawshank Redemption’s writing stands head and shoulders above Animal Factory’s that is more inclined towards reaching a forgone end than steadfast the journey.
 Dafoe is a force of nature, smartly juggling his character’s complex mix of personalities.
-He has the level-headedness and strictness of a highschool principal and the uninhibited free-spirit of that of a small child.
-‘Animal Factory’ produces an even balance of theatre and reality to place the viewer in a position to experience real-life prison first hand.
+He has the level-headedness and strictness of a high school principal and the uninhibited free spirit of that of a small child.
+‘Animal Factory’ produces an even balance of theatre and reality to place the viewer in a position to experience real-life prison firsthand.

 6. King of Devil’s Island (2010)

 ‘King of the Devil’s Island’ is one of the most hardened, intense, and uncomfortable watches on the list.
 The nature of the prison, the uninhabitable terrain, and the events that transpire make for a grim atmosphere.
 There’s not much to take away from the film.
 It erects and collapses with its plot.
 Benjamin Elstad plays Erling, a new inmate at a youth prison in Bastoy who befriends Olav.

 All the youths are allocated a code number, a traditional dehumanizing exercise in such places.
 Hakon, the head of the place, regiments the boys to relentless torture, and his unyielding nature evokes strong reactions from them.
 The collective ire against Housefather Brathen because of his morally corrupt acts of sexual assault against young boys takes the form of an all-encompassing revolt that overturns the governing authority.